SparkPost/support-docs/articles/user-guide/subaccounts.md

 ### Overview

 This article is intended for master account administrators (not subaccount users).
 It introduces our subaccount functionality in SparkPost and SparkPost Enterprise.
 The subaccount functionality will allow you to support separate business units, mailstreams, or customers (if you are an email service provider) all from within your SparkPost account.
 Subaccounts enable you to give each of these units direct access to the SparkPost messaging service APIs.
-(Subaccount users will not have separate access in the UI.)
+(Subaccount users will not have separate access in the app.)

 ### Terminology